tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gauntlets of the Titan

+These heavy gauntlets carry in them the spirit of the mightiest giants.
+Their power is sluggish and slow to wake, so they are of no benefit in combat, but they give a +6 bonus to Strength checks outside of combat.

+**Quirk:** Constantly flexes hands, clenching and releasing and clenching again.
+Occasionally crushes random small objects.

+---

 #### Jeweled Glove

 _Recharge 6+:_ When you cast a divine spell, allow one nearby ally to roll a save against one ongoing save ends effect as a free action.